“Why should I care?”

 If it’s any of the above, then it’s time to redefine your study’s accessibility.
-Adding alternative methods of contact between patients and researchers will surely do the trick.
+Adding alternative methods of contact between patient and researcher will surely do the trick.
 Let potential candidates and current patients know that you are open to telephone interviews and email correspondence.
 For those in the UK, applications such as MyGP are now available to eliminate the backlog of appointment requests and provide a less daunting method for patients to disclose their concerns.
-More options for communication means more time for researchers to form considered and helpful responses to patients' issues.
+More options for communication means more time for research sites to form considered and helpful responses to patients issues.
 Ultimately, widening accessibility works towards eliminating the stigma surrounding the researcher-patient consultation.

 Make it personal

-The leviathan of issues for researchers today is the general lack of awareness in society of clinical trials.
-A recent survey by Clinical Leader found high levels of stigma surrounding the topic of medical research - with two-thirds of respondents not knowing who clinical trials are targeted at.
+The leviathan of issues for research sites today is the general lack of awareness in society of clinical trials.
+A recent survey by Clinical Leader found high levels of stigma surrounding the topic of medical research - with two-thirds of respondents not knowing who clinical studies are targeted at.
 So, if the average Joe doesn’t know much about clinical trials, how are you ever going to engage them with yours?